LCA-EET/Lichdom/README.md

 - Mods that port BG1 NPCs to BG2EE.
 Use of these characters is permissible as per Wizards of the Coast's Fan Content Policy.

-Lichdom should be installed BEFORE these mods if you use them:  [EET End](https://github.com/Gibberlings3/EET).
+Lichdom should be installed BEFORE these mods if you use them:

+- [Love Conquers All AKA LCA (Caelar & Corwin)](https://github.com/LCA-EET/LCA).
+Unlike many NPC mods, LCA already accounted for Lichdom.

+-[EET End](https://github.com/Gibberlings3/EET).
 Installing most mods after EET End is a *bad idea* that can corrupt your game or otherwise produce undesirable effects!

 # New Ability and Item Descriptions
 ![This Lich admires his new phylactery.
 His life is in his hands.](https://github.com/LCA-EET/lichdom/blob/main/Documentation%20Images/Force-Chest-Phylactery-33.png)